dnsimple/dnsimple-support/content/articles/record-editor-integrated-zones.md

 ## Importing integrated zone records {#importing-integrated-zone-records}

-If you have made changes to integrated zone records outside of DNSimple, you can import them to DNSimple using the <label>Import DNS records from integrated providers</label> button in the Record Editor, located under the <label>Import/Export</label> dropdown.
+If you have made changes to integrated zone records outside of DNSimple, you can import them to DNSimple using the <label>Import DNS records from Integrated Providers</label> button in the Record Editor, located under the <label>Import/Export</label> dropdown.

 ![Record Editor Import Integrated Records](/files/record-editor-integrated-zones-import-records.png)